AlexMontgomery-git/PSY6422_Project/README.md

 The project examines the **pick rate** of different heroes across **varying levels of skill (divisions)** and set out to highlight significant trends within the data.

 The project was written in **R script** using the following packages
-- tidyverse
+- tidyverse version 1.3.0
-- ploty
+- ploty version 4.9.3
-- knitr
+- knitr version 1.31